c-ares/c-ares/FEATURES.md

 Schannel connection performs an ordinary 1-RTT handshake instead.

 0-RTT early data is subject to replay by an on-path attacker, so it is only safe for idempotent requests.
-DNS queries are idempotent (the same as the rationale for [TCP FastOpen](#tcp-fastopen-0-rtt) below), so replay cannot change resolver state; a replayed query at worst yields a duplicate answer.
+A standard DNS QUERY is idempotent (the same as the rationale for [TCP FastOpen](#tcp-fastopen-0-rtt) below), so replay cannot change resolver state; a replayed query at worst yields a duplicate answer.
+(`ares_send()` also accepts caller-built messages with other opcodes, e.g. an RFC 2136 UPDATE, which are not necessarily idempotent under replay -- but such non-QUERY use is outside the stub-resolver path that drives early data.)

 ### Limitations